Research-led layout Portfolio-ready example Accessible interaction

 Why this UX Designer CV example works

-This ux designer CV works because Mia Carter's most relevant evidence, especially the recent results at North Product Design, is easy to scan from the top of the page.
+This UX designer CV works because Mia Carter's most relevant evidence, especially the recent results at North Product Design, is easy to scan from the top of the page.

-The bullets connect design activity to usability, consistency, or campaign quality rather than relying on aesthetic language alone.
+The experience bullets connect design activity to task completion, support reduction, and clearer journeys rather than aesthetic language alone.

 Writing breakdown